hweifluids/hweifluids.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Huanxia works at TenFong Technology (Shenzhen) Co., Ltd. (**TenFong**) as a research engineer in aerodynamics and aeroacoustics, developing CFD-CAA solvers and related post-processors.
+Huanxia works at TenFong Technology (Shenzhen) Co., Ltd. (**TenFong**) as a research engineer in aerodynamics and aeroacoustics, developing CFD-CAA solvers and related post-processing function points.

 Before joining HKUST, he graduted from CDHAW, **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and served as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (SAWTC).
 Then he graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction and Grade-A Thesis.
 He worked at The Aerodynamics Acoustics & Noise control Technology Centre (AANTC) of The Hong Kong University of Science and Technology (**HKUST**) as a research assistant.

 His research interest includes aerodynamics and fluid mechanics.
 On one hand, he employs DNS-based high-order spectral element method (SEM), mainly Nek5000, to solve basic fluid mechanics problems, and on the other hand, he also uses commercial CFD tools like Star-CCM+ to simulate engineering cases like automobiles, eVTOLs, and bicycle frameworks.
 Additionally, he is familiar with 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).
+He is the sole developer of **PyFTLE3D** GUI toolbox for LCS research.
 On the other hand, he is interested in experimental fluid mechanics, especially low-speed wind tunnel testing.

 # 📖 Educations